tldr-pages/tldr/pages/common/gradle.md

 # Gradle

-> Gradle is the official build system for Android Studio
+> Gradle is the official build system for Android Studio.

-- Compile a package
+- Compile a package:

 `gradle build`

-- Clear the build folder
+- Clear the build folder:

 `gradle clean`

-- Compile and Release package
+- Compile and Release package:

 `gradle assembleRelease`